 - Fresh mint sprigs for garnish

-1 If you are starting with raw pine nuts, toast them first.
-Heat a small skillet on medium high heat.
+1 Toast the pine nuts: Heat a small skillet on medium high heat.
 Add the pine nuts.
 Stir gently as the pine nuts start to brown.
 When slightly browned, remove from heat and let cool.

 2 Slice the squash into paper-thin slices using a mandoline or other slicer.
 Set aside in a bowl.

-3 Stack the mint leaves, roll them together lengthwise and slice crosswise to make very thin slivers.
+3 Chiffonade the mint: Stack the mint leaves, roll them together lengthwise and slice crosswise to make very thin slivers.
 Add to squash in bowl.